nestorpabon/trendpulse/setup.md

 From the tablet breakpoint down, the navigation menu should collapse to a burger menu, with an animating full height tray style menu coming in from the right and animating out when it is closed.

-The application should have the following fully functional Modules:
+For the Backend the application should have the following fully functional Modules:

 ## Module 1: Exploding Topics